4 Signs Every Business Needs

 Sale signs do not have to be about price.
 They can relate a compelling reason to buy.
 For example, many retailers will tout "Made in America" on a sign for a product and many small businesses will tout "family-owned and operated."
 Both of these messages communicate (sell) the business or product to the customer.
 For many customers, being able to buy local is an important motivator.

 In the Sale example sign, note how this business added some informative text about the product (read Educate below.)
 It not only calls attention to the special price but "sells" the product by explaining why you would want to buy it and how it differs from other choices.

 Educate signs are ones that teach or explain the value of the product or service to the customer.
 As stated earlier, customers appreciate an environment when they can serve themselves.
 Educate signs will help them do just that.
 But moreover, they also enhance the customer experience and increase sales.

 For example, a nursery might put educate signs on their plants to identify the best ones for full sun versus full shade.

 In the Educate sign example, the business explains the origin of the product.
 Sales increased 55% with the addition of this sign on these products.
 Pay attention to the fact that there is no price on this sign.

 Customers have more choices today on where to shop than ever before.
 With the power of online shopping, the competition is now global.
 Customers appreciate a brand with a sense of humor.
 They want to do business with people who make them smile.

 Consider that you will often have many customers in your store and there is a wait to be serviced.
 Having signs that entertain the customers will keep them in the store longer and waiting more patiently.

-In this Entertain sign example, you can see how this gym grabs the attention of passers-by and entertains them.
+In this Entertainment sign example, you can see how this gym grabs the attention of passers-by and entertains them.